brunoroque06/brunoroque06.github.io/_pages/software-engineering.md

 ## Software Technologies

+The Art of PostgreSQL, by Dimitri Fontaine, 2019.

+You Don't Know JS Yet, by Kyle Simpson, 2020.

 Pro Git, by Scott Chacon and Ben Straub, 2014.

-The Art of PostgreSQL, by Dimitri Fontaine, 2019.

 ## Data